DanWebb/jdown/readme.md

 See the [examples](example/) directory of this repository.
 To test it yourself clone this repo, install the dependancies with `npm install`, modify some content and run `npm run example`.

-My website ([danwebb.co](https://danwebb.co)) is built using jdown and [React Static](https://github.com/nozzle/react-static) so see the static.config.js file in the [websites github repo](https://github.com/DanWebb/danwebb.co) for a real world example.
+[danwebb.co](https://danwebb.co) is built using jdown and [React Static](https://github.com/nozzle/react-static) so see the static.config.js file in the [websites github repo](https://github.com/DanWebb/danwebb.co) for a real world example.

 ## License